 - further editorial services: paraphrasing, rewriting and condensing.

-Suggested proofreading applications
+Suggested proofreading applications for businesses

 The following are just a few proofreading applications: